decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

 4. The [power of the adversary](/2019-06-07-modeling-the-adversary/): Type (passive, crash, omission, or Byzantine), Power (unbounded, computational, or fine-grained), Adaptivity (static, delayed adaptive, weak adaptive, adaptive, or strongly adaptive), Visibility (full information or private channel), Mobility (fixed or mobile).
 5. Many protocols need a [trusted setup phase](/2019-07-19-setup-assumptions/).

-## Consensus cheat sheet
+## Cheat sheet
-The [consensus cheat sheet](https://decentralizedthoughts.github.io/2021-10-29-consensus-cheat-sheet/) gives a quick overview of what is possible and impossible.
+- The [consensus cheat sheet](https://decentralizedthoughts.github.io/2021-10-29-consensus-cheat-sheet/) gives a quick overview of what is possible and impossible.
 You can build half a course just from the upper bounds and lower bounds linked from it.
+- The [partial synchrony progress cheat sheet](https://decentralizedthoughts.github.io/2026-02-02-ps-cheat-sheet/) summarizes how progress arguments and leader changes fit together in partially synchronous protocols.

 ## Basic protocols
 - The Synchronous model is a good place to start because protocols are simpler.